AerisCloud/ansible-rsyslog/README.md

     caller_name: my_role
 ```

-You role must contain a template file named `rsyslog.j2` which will be copied on the server.
+Your role must contain a template file named `rsyslog.conf.j2` which will be copied on to the server.

 Variables
 ---------